mikkac/mikkac/README.md

 * 🌱 learning basics of Rust

 Apart from working full-time, I'm trying to finish my MSc 🎓 in field strongly related to usage of machine learning in medicine 🩻.

+I'm also huge fan of learning things in very disciplined way.
+This is why I love [CodeWars|https://www.codewars.com/users/mikollaj99] so much!
+Feel free to visit my profile anytime 😺